Hotels near Cameron Indoor Stadium

 Which hotels near Cameron Indoor Stadium offer free breakfast?

-Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi), Hampton Inn & Suites Durham University Medical Center (3.07 mi), and SureStay Plus Hotel by Best Western Durham Medical Center (3.3 mi) include complimentary breakfast.
+Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi, from $265/night), Hampton Inn & Suites Durham University Medical Center (3.07 mi, from $132/night), and SureStay Plus Hotel by Best Western Durham Medical Center (3.3 mi, from $64/night) include complimentary breakfast.

-Which hotels near Cameron Indoor Stadium offer free parking?
+Which hotels near Cameron Indoor Stadium have an outdoor pool?

-Which hotels near Cameron Indoor Stadium have a pool?
+Which hotels near Cameron Indoor Stadium have an indoor pool?

-Hilton Garden Inn Durham / University Medical Center (1.93 mi), Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi), and Hampton Inn & Suites Durham University Medical Center (3.07 mi) have a pool on-site.
+Hilton Garden Inn Durham / University Medical Center (1.93 mi, from $322/night), Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi, from $265/night), and Hampton Inn & Suites Durham University Medical Center (3.07 mi, from $132/night) have an indoor pool available year-round.

 Which hotels near Cameron Indoor Stadium have a fitness center?

-Which hotels near Cameron Indoor Stadium offer bus or oversized vehicle parking?
+Which hotels near Cameron Indoor Stadium are pet-friendly?

 Ready to book near Cameron Indoor Stadium?